Shakespeare Festival

 “The mission of the DPS Shakespeare Festival is to provide a whole child experience in the arts that is accessible to 100% of DPS students.
 The Festival presents a joyful, rigorous, and fun exploration of Denver’s rich culture of collaboration and community.”

-Shakespeare Festival T-Shirts are Now Available!
+Shakespeare Festival T-Shirts Coming Soon!

-2024 Shakespeare Festival Theme
+2025 Shakespeare Festival Theme

-This year’s theme is a quote from Shakespeare’s Hamlet (Act IV, Scene V), “We know what we are, but know not what we may be”.
-As artists sometimes we forget our potential, and this year we’re focusing on celebrating the potential in all of us.
-We encourage festival participants to perform all forms of William Shakespeare’s work, from adaptations, abridgements, modern interpretations, poems, music, and dances from Shakespeare’s canon and time.
+This year’s theme is a quote from Shakespeare’s The Tempest , “I long to hear the story of your life, which must captivate the ear strangely.”
+In alignment with DPS Citywide Events for the 2024-2025 school year theme of "Bring Your Story" we urge all of our artists to explore the stories and themes of William Shakespeare's work from within their own lived experience and discover what part of your shared experience.
+We encourage festival participants to perform all forms of William Shakespeare’s work, from adaptations, abridgments, modern interpretations, poems, music, and dances from Shakespeare’s canon and time.
 The sky’s the limit!
 When selecting your performance pieces this year, work with your students and think about how the theme is reflected in the piece you’ve selected.
 We look forward to celebrating Shakespeare and the art of storytelling with all of you this spring!